htc-ccis1301-spring2017/simple-media/README.md

 ## Requirements
 Create a web page that demonstrates your ability to include multimedia files on your website.
 The web page should include:

+- basic CSS for styling, ensure good presentation with adequate spacing
-- a short video (preferably one you make yourself)
+- a short audio or video or clip (preferably one you make yourself) with a link to download
-- an audio clip
 - an iframe with a youtube video
-- an image styled with the CSS3 Transform property to look like a [Polaroid](https://en.wikipedia.org/wiki/Instant_film) picture
+- an image styled to look like a Polaroid picture (see page 364) & rotated slightly
+- a link that has a transition applied to change the __font size__ when you hover over it
+- an image gallery similar to the one from the hands on practice, but only includes 3 images stacked vertically instead of the 6 show
+- Bonus:  Flip the gallery display so that the large image is on the left and the 3 stacked images are on the right
+- Use [Font Awesome](http://fontawesome.io/) to add icons for social media to the footer of your page
+- Find a non-standard font and include and use it on your page using CSS @font-face